Calibrated from the calibration bench, not the slide deck.

 The JST remembers the last cycle — and so should the advisor.

-03 · Independence
+Independence

-Where the Big-4 do win.
 When the bank needs a 20-country co-ordination on a thematic exercise that Ezelman’s capped roster cannot staff at pace, the Big-4 operating model delivers.
 We will say so and decline the mandate in those cases rather than run it thin.

 Three essays on the discipline behind the mandate.

 Stress testing is not a slogan.
-Below are the essays the Risk Committee will want to read before commissioning an Ezelman-led cycle: on Pillar 2G formation, on reverse stress testing as Pillar 2 defence, and on top-down versus bottom-up scenario calibration.
+Below are the essays the Risk Committee will want to read before commissioning an Ezelman-led cycle: on Pillar 2G formation, on reverse stress testing as Pillar 2 conversation, and on top-down versus bottom-up scenario calibration.

 Essay 01